Covid-19 infection cases expected to drop in four weeks - Borneo Post Online

 “In my opinion, we may not reduce them but we can prevent cases from increasing further.

-“If we implement it for four weeks, InsyaAllah we could decrease the number of cases to 1,000 or 500 (a day) if possible,” he said at a media conference on Covid-10 here yesterday.
+“If we implement it for four weeks, InsyaAllah we could decrease the number of cases to 1,000 or 500 (a day) if possible,” he said at a media conference on Covid-19 here today.

 “After MCO, we will implement Conditional Movement Control Order (CMCO) and we are expecting to flatten the curve in May or June,” he said.